grea09/color/article/article.md

 </div>
 A liar link can be either already present in the data or created by the removal of an effect of an inconsistent or toxic action (with the causal link still remaining).

 We call lies fluents that participates in the lies.
-To resolve the problem we remove $f$ and add all saviour fluents, i.e. a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided.
+To resolve the problem we remove $f$ and add all savior fluents, i.e. a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided.
 We delete the link all together if it doesn't link any fluents.

 ### Interference defects
 This kind of defects is not as toxic as the illegal ones: they won't make the plan unsolvable but they can still cause performance drops in POP execution.
 These can appear more often in regular POP results as they are not targeted by standard implementations.